mdn/content/files/en-us/web/api/protected_audience_api/index.md

 - {{domxref("ForDebuggingOnly")}}
   - : Defines methods for reporting auction wins and losses from inside the `generateBid()` and `scoreAd()` user-defined functions for debugging purposes.
 - {{domxref("InterestGroupBiddingAndScoringScriptRunnerGlobalScope")}}
-  - : Exposes appropriate interfaces to buyer and seller script runners to provide access for user-defined functions to debugging and reporting functionality (defined on `ForDebuggingOnly` and `RealTimeReporting`).
+  - : Exposes appropriate interfaces to buyer and seller script runners to provide access to bidding and scoring functionality for user-defined functions.
 - {{domxref("InterestGroupReportingScriptRunnerGlobalScope")}}
-  - : Exposes appropriate interfaces to buyer and seller script runners to provide access for user-defined functions to reporting functionality.
+  - : Exposes appropriate interfaces to buyer and seller script runners to provide access to reporting functionality for user-defined functions (defined on `ForDebuggingOnly` and `RealTimeReporting`).
 - {{domxref("ProtectedAudience")}}
   - : Defines the {{domxref("ProtectedAudience.queryFeatureSupport", "queryFeatureSupport()")}} method, which is used to determine support for Protected Audience API features.
 - {{domxref("RealTimeReporting")}}